benedict-96/Cemracs2023/paper/src/rigid_body.md

 # The rigid body

 The differential equation for the rigid body (see [hairer2006geometric, arnold1978mathematical](@cite)) describes a solid object fixed at a point.
 It is the equation describing arbitrary motion of a rigid body modulo translations in space.
-A rigid body is shown in m[fig:RigidBody]m(@latex) and, as is alluded to in that figure, it can always be described by an ellipsoid.
+A rigid body is shown in M[fig:RigidBody]m(@latex) and, as is alluded to in that figure, it can always be described by an ellipsoid.
 This can easily be seen when considering the derivation of the rigid body equations.
 The motion of a point ``(x_1, x_2, x_3)^T`` in the rigid body ``\mathcal{B}`` can be described through:

 ```math
 v := \frac{d}{dt}\begin{pmatrix} x_1 \\ x_2 \\ x_3 \end{pmatrix} = \omega\times{}\begin{pmatrix} x_1 \\ x_2 \\ x_3 \end{pmatrix} = \begin{pmatrix} \omega_2x_3 - \omega_3x_2 \\ \omega_3x_1 - \omega_1x_3 \\ \omega_1x_2 - \omega_2x_1 \end{pmatrix} = \begin{pmatrix} 0 & - \omega_3 & \omega_2 \\ \omega_3 & 0 & -\omega_1 \\ -\omega_2 & \omega_1 & 0 \end{pmatrix}\begin{pmatrix} x_1 \\ x_2 \\ x_3 \end{pmatrix},